Rigidity of discrete conformal structures on surfaces: Open problems

-For the hyperbolic background geometry, one can define the weighted Delaunay similarly with $h_{ij,k}+h_{ij,l}\geq 0$ replaced by $\tanh h_{ij,k}+\tanh h_{ij,l}\geq 0$ and define the discrete conformality similarly.
-We have the following conjecture on the discrete uniformization for hyperbolic discrete conformal structures on weighted marked surfaces.
+For the hyperbolic background geometry, one can define the corresponding weighted Delaunay triangulation and the corresponding discrete conformality similarly.
+We have the following conjecture on the discrete uniformization for Glickenstein's hyperbolic discrete conformal structures on weighted marked surfaces.